 2023 Special Issue

 As part of the Water Chats program, the South Carolina Sea Grant Consortium, Clemson Extension, and SC Water Resources Center are coordinating the 2023 Journal of South Carolina Water Resources Special Issue focused on water quality research, natural resource management applications, and outreach and communication strategies.
 Water Chats is a technical training program designed to facilitate access to and use of new and emerging water quality research to inform natural resource management decisions in South Carolina.
-The Special Issue will be published in late summer of 2023.
+The Special Issue will be published in late fall of 2023.

 Current Issue: Volume 9, Issue 1 (2023)

 Chlorophyll a Predictions in a Piedmont Lake in Upstate South Carolina Using Machine-Learning Approaches

 Ibrahim O. Busari, Debabrata Sahoo, Raghavendra Jana, and Charles Privette

 Evaluating the Ability of Constructed Intertidal Eastern Oyster (Crassostrea virginica) Reefs to Address Shoreline Erosion in South Carolina